szilvia-csernus/map-it/README.md

 <br><br>

-# Local Development and Deployment
+# Local Development

 The project was created with create-react-app.
-See the generic documentation [here](CREATE-REACT-APP.md).
+See the generic create-react-app documentation [here](CREATE-REACT-APP.md).

+<br><br>

+# Deployment

-The project is deployed from the 'build' folder and hosted on [Firebase](https://firebase.google.com/).
+The project is deployed on AWS.
+For the deployment process, I took the following steps:

-It can be re-deployed with:
+1. Built the React App with the `npm run build` command.
+2. Created a bucket for this project (map-it.szilvia-csernus) then uploaded the `build` folder into the newly created bucket.
+3. Enabled this S3 bucket for Static Website Hosting, noted the URL endpoint which had been created.
+4. Set up a new CloudFront Distribution in the European and American regions, I set the origin domain to the S3 bucket URL endpoint.
+I noted the CloudFront distribution domain name.
+5. In AWS Route 53, where I already had a hosted zone (inc. a wildcard SSL certificate for *.szilvia-csernus.co.uk), I created an A record for the sub-domain `map-it`, i.e. map-it.szilvia-csernus.co.uk and set the alias target to the CloudFront distribution domain name.
+<br><br>

+## Re-deployment
+To re-deploy the project, the following steps need to be taken:

+1. Build the React app again
+2. Upload the new build files to the S3 bucket.
+3. Invalidate the CloudFront cache to ensure the new files are served:
+4. Replace <distribution-id> with the new CloudFront distribution ID.
+<br><br>

+## Previous deployment

+Originally, this project was deployed on `Firebase`.
+The running project is slightly slower then the AWS one and only available in the European reagion but still available here: https://map-it-aa424.web.app/

+Re-deployment to Firebase:

 `npm run build`

 `firebase hosting:disable`

 `firebase deploy`
----

-<br><br>

-# Testing

-Detailed testing processes are documented in [TESTING.md](TESTING.md).

 ---
 <br><br>